Feb. 18, 2014

 Origin Story, Part 1: Loma Prieta Makes Way for Change

-As part of AIA SF’s 2011 Architecture and the City festival titled Architecture of Consequence, envelope a+d [link to About section that mentions envelope on proxysf.net] published the zine ON SITE IN THE CITY.
+As part of AIA SF’s 2011 Architecture and the City festival titled Architecture of Consequence, envelope a+d [link to About section that mentions envelope on proxysf.local] published the zine ON SITE IN THE CITY.
 Made in part to supplement the exhibition, the zine supported the firm’s dialogue with Dutch Firm ZUS about how progressive design and creative problem solving can address many of our most pressing urban issues, from decreased social cohesion and unsustainable food systems to diminishing free time.

 This excerpt originally appeared in ON SITE IN THE CITY as part of “PROXY: An Experiment in Flexible Urbanism” by Douglas Burnham.